-Prior to obtaining a Bachelor of Fine Arts (Hons) from the Glasgow School of Art in 2020, I studied design at the Design Academy Eindhoven and media design at the Dongduk Women's University, South Korea.
-I am now based in Glasgow and founded Wobbly Digital in 2021, a 3D printing & digital studio where my journey between art and design came together in one place.
+I studied design at the Design Academy Eindhoven, the Netherlands, and later graduated from the Glasgow School of Art with a Fine Arts degree.
+I’m now based in Glasgow and founded Wobbly Digital in 2021, a 3D printing studio where my journey between design and art came together in one place.

-I fuse organic form with a contemporary digital twist.
-With Wobbly Digital, I have designed and made a variety of 3D printed products: earrings, mirrors and vases, inspired by natural elements such as intertwining roots, spiky horns and smooth pebbles.
-Opposing the cold and sharp edged-digital stereotype, my products embrace their curvy, voluptuous and wonky bodies.
-My work explores the ambiguous border between the digital and the physical worlds, interrogating the relationship between technology and nature.
+I fuse organic forms with a contemporary digital twist.
+With Wobbly Digital, I make a variety of 3D printed designs: lightings, mirrors and vases, inspired by natural elements such as intertwining roots, spiky horns, and smooth pebbles.
+Opposing the cold, sharp-edged digital stereotype, my work embraces curvy, voluptuous, and wonky forms.
+My visual aesthetics explore the ambiguous border between the digital and physical worlds, interrogating the relationship between technology and nature.

 Click below for further information: